shimakamali/Lpic1/README.md

 The directory /home/test5 does not exist, or
-It exists but is owned by the wrong user, or Permissions on the directory or .bash_profile prevent the user from accessing it.
+It exists but is owned by the wrong user, or Permissions on the directory or .bash_profile prevent the user from accessing it

+nproc  Logical CPU

+lscpu

+grep -c ^processor /proc/cpuinfo

+pip:
+ [Command A] | [Command B]

+ wc [options] [file]wc = word count

+-l = line countCount lines in a fil

+forex:

+wc -l /etc/passwd

+more
+Shows text page by page
+Can only move forward
+Simple and old

+less
+Advanced pager
+Can move up and down
+Supports search
+Better for logs and large output

+file filename :type file